 - Changes in sleeping.
 An individual with Parkinson’s may flail his/her legs and arms and make other unexpected movements while asleep.
 These movements can be troublesome to a sleeping partner, who may seek alternate sleeping arrangements.

 In the event that you observe some of these changes in a senior you love, as well as the trademark signs of rigidity and tremors, contact his/her doctor as soon as possible for a complete assessment.
 Then call on Inspired Home Care for further resources pertaining to Parkinson’s and in-home supportive services to make life safer and more comfortable throughout the progression of the disease.
-You can email or call us any time to learn more about our award-winning home care services on the Gold Coast at 847-787-7572 and to arrange for a free in-home consultation.
+You can email or call us any time to learn more about our award-winning elder care in Algonquin and throughout surrounding communities at 847-787-7572 and to arrange for a free in-home consultation.